mouseless/json-concepts/specs/01-basics/05-shadows.md

 }
 ```

-> `name` key is used to represent name of an element.
+> To represent the name of an element, `name` key is used by default.

 Shadow is generated when its definition is loaded;